Teimuraz I: Rebel king

 Letter to King Philip IV of Spain from Teimuraz I.

 Teimuraz continued to seek and exploit Russian and Ottoman aid against Iran and remained a rallying point for opposition to the Safavids, encouraging his subjects to reject a Muslim replacement for him.
-Shah Abbas took revenge by torturing to death the king's mother, Ketevan, on September 13, 1624, and castrating his sons, Alexander and Leon.
+Shah Abbas took revenge by torturing to death the king's mother, Ketevan, on September 13, 1624, and castrating his sons, Levan and Alexander.

 Meanwhile, Abbas I's appointed governor of Kakheti, Paykar Khan, embarked on a campaign to resettle the depopulated areas of eastern Georgia with Turkic nomads, sparking a rebellion by the remaining Georgian population.
-The shah's former Georgian ally, Giorgi Saakadze, or Mourav-Beg as he was known in Iran, joined the revolt and led the Georgians to a victory over the Iranian army led by Qarachaqay Khan at the Battle of Martqopi on March 25, 1625.
+The shah's former Georgian ally, Giorgi Saakadze, or Mourav-Beg as he was known in Iran, joined the revolt and led the Georgians to a victory over the Iranian army led by Qarachaqay Khan at the Battle of Martkopi on March 25, 1625.
 Saakadze went on to annihilate the Turkic migrants and reinstated Teimuraz as king of Kartli and Kakheti.
 The shah failed to crush the uprising despite the costly victory over the Georgians at the Battle of Marabda on July 1, 1625.
 Faced by guerrilla resistance in the highlands of Georgia, Abbas recognized the rebel king's right to rule.